Parliamentary Consultancy Business License in Dubai

 Under UAE free zone regulations, 100% foreign ownership is permitted.
 No local sponsor or UAE national partner is required, giving international consultants full control over their business structure.

-Compliance obligations include annual licence renewal, maintenance of accurate corporate records, and adherence to UAE Corporate Tax Law requirements.
+Compliance obligations include annual license renewal, maintenance of accurate corporate records, and adherence to UAE Corporate Tax Law requirements.
 Depending on the nature of client engagements, professional indemnity insurance is strongly advisable.
-The estimated timeline from application to licence issuance is typically two to four weeks, subject to document readiness.
+The estimated timeline from application to license issuance is typically two to four weeks, subject to document readiness.

 Key Documents Required